plastiq-it/aast-laravel/README.md

     - A `Product.php` eloquent model
     - A registered route in `api.php` (we do not require any auth or middleware in this assessment)
     - A seeder class for you to seed initial Product data for live testing
+    - A factory file `ProductFactory.php` - use it for mock

 3. Please finish API endpoint by satisfying the following requirements: